Classic Béchamel Sauce

 5. Step 5:

-Pour warm milk in a thin stream in small portions (3-4 tablespoons each).
-It is very important to mix everything actively at the same time, until each portion of milk is completely combined with the flour mass.
+Pour in the warm milk in a thin stream, in small amounts (3–4 tablespoons at a time).
+It's very important to keep stirring vigorously at the same time, until each addition of milk is fully blended into the flour mixture.

 6. Step 6:

 The most important thing is not to rush.
-Add milk gradually.
-If you pour a lot of milk at once, the formation of lumps is inevitable.
-With active stirring, pour in all the milk in parts.
+Add the milk gradually.
+If you pour in a lot of milk at once, lumps are inevitable.
+Stirring actively, add all the milk in stages.

 7. Step 7:

-Mix the sauce thoroughly until smooth.
-Add salt to the sauce.
+Stir the sauce thoroughly until completely smooth.
+Salt the sauce.

 8. Step 8:

-Cook the sauce over low heat until the desired consistency.
-Be sure not to forget to stir constantly so that the sauce does not burn and does not become lumpy.
-If the sauce is too thick, add more milk.
-If on the contrary, liquid, boil it to the desired density.
-But keep in mind that when the sauce cools down, it will be thicker.
+Cook the sauce over low heat to the consistency you want.
+Be sure to keep stirring constantly so it doesn't scorch or turn lumpy.
+If the sauce is too thick, add more milk; if it's too thin, cook it down to the right thickness.
+But keep in mind that the sauce thickens as it cools.

 9. Step 9:

-At the end of cooking, various spices can be added to the bechamel sauce.
-The choice of which depends on the dish for which the sauce is used.
+• At the end of cooking, you can add various spices to the béchamel, depending on the dish you're using the sauce for.

 Caloric content of the products possible in the composition of the dish